-French firm Gameloft opened a digital game studio in New Orleans, where it was joined by successful online startups, such as TurboSquid and Lucid.
+New Orleans also attracted successful online startups, such as TurboSquid and Lucid.
 Other game developers and animators took notice of the emerging Louisiana technology cluster.

 Among them is Chicago area-based High Voltage Software, which announced plans for a New Orleans game development studio in late 2014.

 “With the growth of the gaming industry in the greater New Orleans area, through High Voltage Software, inXile, TurboSquid, The Rogue Initiative, Pixel Dash and others, we’re seeing opportunities to keep homegrown talent here,” says Kerry Ganofsky, the High Voltage Software CEO and founder.

 Sparking the growth of game development is Louisiana Economic Development’s incentive for Digital Media and Software Development, which offers a 25 percent tax credit on in-state payroll and an 18 percent tax credit on qualified production expenses.